chesslablab/spablab/README.md

 Would you help make this app better?

 - Feel free to send a pull request
-- Drop an email at info@programarivm.com with the subject "React PGN Chess"
+- Drop an email at info@programarivm.com with the subject "React PHP Chess"
 - Leave me a comment on [Twitter](https://twitter.com/programarivm)

 Thank you.